Blockchain-WaterManagement-Project/Water-quality-management-network-setup/README.md

 ## Water Quality Management

-This project implements a **Water Quality Management System** using Hyperledger Fabric to ensure secure and decentralized and private data sharing.
+In this project we implement a **Water Quality Management System** using Hyperledger Fabric to ensure secure , decentralized and private data sharing.
 The project structure includes the following key components:

 ### Project Structure